railsbridge/docs/sites/workshop/more_teacher_training.deck.md

 # OUR IDEAS (Technically Capable 2)
 ### Encourage collaboration and interaction
-* Explicitly say that student should try to answer each other's questions, that it's a really great way to reinforce learning.
+* Explicitly say that student should try to answer each other's questions, that it's a really great way to reinforce learning and builds community.
 * If a question is asked, ask if anyone in the class thinks they can explain.
 * Be especially encouraging of the first few questions, to try to get things rolling.
   * You could say things like "I'm glad you asked!" or "I actually wondered that, too." or "Great question!"